kodokoto/myuzu/README.md

 Each example will have a version with dynamic typing, and one without

 declaring variables:
 ```

-x = 10
+x = "Foo"
-y float = 2.0     // this can also be written as: float y = 0
+y float = 2.0

+// there can only be one owner of a place in memory at any moment (like rust)

+a = x           // this clones "Fitz", a is now equal to "Fitz"
+x := "Bar"      // := is the reassignment operator, in this situation the variable x drops ownership of "Foo" and becomes the owner of "Bar"

 ```

 function defenitions:
 ```